Bugleap-dev/260DaysOfCode/day-001/note-001.md

 - **Pseudo-code**: is plain English, half code outline describing a program's logic, serving as a blueprint before writing actual code, using the **Hash (#)** for comments.

+## **Parameters**
-## **Parameters**: are variables used in function definitions to accept input values when the function is called.
+- Parameters: are variables used in function definitions to accept input values when the function is called.

-    * Name parameter: parameters that must be passed in the correct order.
+- * Name parameter: parameters that must be passed in the correct order.
-    * Position parameter: parameters with default values, used if no argument is provided.
+- * Position parameter: parameters with default values, used if no argument is provided.

 ### ***DIFFERNCE BETWEEN ARGUMENTS AND PARAMETERS***
    * Parameters acts a placeholder for the values that will be passed.